Skip to content

 BYTE_ARRAYbinary

 Snappy decompression is pure TypeScript.
-ZSTD, GZIP, and LZ4 use the WASM engine.
+ZSTD, GZIP, and LZ4_RAW use the WASM engine.
+Note: only LZ4 raw blocks are supported — Hadoop-framed LZ4 (LZ4 codec) is not supported.

-Native Lance v2 format reader.
+Native Lance format reader supporting both v1 and v2 layouts.
 Parses the 40-byte footer, column metadata protobuf, and page data.

 const result = await qm